 The Joint Ministerial Committee (JMC) is a set of committees that comprises ministers from the UK and devolved governments.

-The JMC system was created in 1999 at the start of devolution, and its terms of reference are set out in a Memorandum of Understanding agreed between the UK, Scotland, Wales and Northern Ireland, and amended on several occasions since then.
+The JMC system was created in 1999 at the start of devolution.
+Its terms of reference are set out in a Memorandum of Understanding agreed between the governments of the UK, Scotland, Wales and Northern Ireland, and amended on several occasions since then.

-The Prime Minister chairs the JMC in its plenary form with the devolved first ministers.
+The prime minister chairs the JMC in its plenary form with the devolved first ministers.
 Additional ministers (mainly from the UK Cabinet) attend plenary meetings, with the attendance determined by the business on the agenda.

 The Memorandum of Understanding says the JMC should provide central co-ordination of the overall relationship between the UK and the devolved nations, and: